 Mr. Fragilista is a successful academics.
-He devoted his life in formulating economic theories.
+He devoted his life to formulating economic theories.
 Yet he never tested them in the real world.
 He spends his days lost in thought.
 Anything he sees is an opportunity to draw conclusions and create new models of the world.

-He is a strong supporter of the efficient market hypothesis and anywhere he goes he brings with him a bunch of newspapers that give him the impression of having a deep understanding of the economy, political system, and society.
-Mr. Fragilista is extremely rational and he blindly believes in science.
+He is a strong supporter of the efficient market hypothesis, and anywhere he goes he brings with him a bunch of newspapers that give him the impression of having a deep understanding of the economy, political system, and society.
+Mr. Fragilista is extremely rational, and he blindly believes in science.

 He thinks that the world works linearly and he developed a consistent model to find patterns anywhere.
 In fact, he dispels advice to anyone.
 From investors to politicians he has a say about anything.